MDAnalysis/MDAnalysis.github.io/_posts/2021-04-11-powered-by-mda.md

 By showcasing your use of MDAnalysis you are

-* Helping to spread the love ❤️ and strengthening the MDAnalysis user community
+* helping to spread the love ❤️ and strengthening the MDAnalysis user community,
-* Rewarding our open-source effort and boosting our dev team's motivation 😊
+* rewarding our open-source effort and boosting our dev team's motivation 😊,
-* Providing a non-intrusive way for us to know our user-base &mdash; increasingly relevant in raising funds for development
+* providing a non-intrusive way for us to know our user-base &mdash; increasingly relevant in raising funds for development.

-The above points all lead to happier users and devs, and ultimately to a better MDAnalysis overall 💪
+The above points all lead to happier users and devs, and ultimately to a better MDAnalysis overall 💪.

 So just choose from our available [badge-embedding markup examples]({{ site.baseurl }}/pages/citations/#powered-by-mdanalysis) and start spreading the word today!